sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-list-report/hana-cloud-cap-add-list-report.md

     <!-- border -->![Play with the OData Service](10_search.png)

-3. You can find out more about OData V4 at the [OData organization](https://www.odata.org/documentation/) and the [documentation for SAPUI5](https://sapui5.hana.ondemand.com/#/topic/5de13cf4dd1f4a3480f7e2eaaee3f5b8).
+3. You can find out more about OData V4 in the [OData organization](https://www.odata.org/documentation/) and the [SAPUI5 documentation](https://sapui5.hana.ondemand.com/#/topic/5de13cf4dd1f4a3480f7e2eaaee3f5b8).

 ### Add a managed approuter